duncangrubbs/duncangrubbs/README.md

 ## Hey 👋, I'm Duncan

-By day I am a software engineer at [Predata](https://predata.com), working on presenting insights for shifts in online attention.
-In my spare time I am helping to build [Flowlie](https://www.flowlie.com/), the future data-infrastructure for VC!
-I am also working on side projects like [ozzy](https://github.com/duncangrubbs/ozzy) and [Dinner Time](https://github.com/duncangrubbs/dinner-time), which may be finished some day...
+I'm a software engineer at [Predata](https://predata.com/) and a founding software engineer at [Flowlie](https://www.flowlie.com/), an early stage startup creating the next generation data infrastructure for angels, VCs, syndicators, and startups.
+I previously worked at [BNY Mellon](https://www.bnymellon.com/) as a production services analyst focusing on automation engineering and [FiscalNote](https://fiscalnote.com/) as a data science intern mostly working on NLP and machine vision pipelines.

-Feel free to reach out and ask me about building student-run/early-stage startups!
+Feel free to reach out and ask me about building early-stage startups!